 At other companies, developer relations is an extension of the engineering team.
 These teams are responsible for up to date API documentation and potentially the SDKs themselves.
 They are also able to debug and fix issues developers may be running into or create additional guides and examples that can aid their developer community.
 These teams unfortunately spend most of their time engaging with other teammates at their company rather than the greater community due to the constant stream of SDK changes, documentation updates, debugging, etc.

-Product’s mission is to build a product customers (or developers) actually adopt and use.
+The product’s mission is to build a product customers (or developers) actually adopt and use.
 They are constantly testing various hypotheses and building out a feature road map based on product analytics data and qualitative feedback from customers.
-Developer relations teams are constantly collecting feedback from developers to influence road map while they are the first to know if there is any resentment from their community on product changes.
+Developer relations teams are constantly collecting feedback from developers to influence the road map, while they are the first to know if there is any resentment from their community on product changes.
 In this capacity, developer relations is an extension of product and more “in the community” rather than focused on the building side and collaborating with internal stakeholders.
 While this is a biased belief from working with multiple platform companies and developer relations teams, we’ve seen DevRel can perform best when aligned with product rather than other areas like marketing and engineering.
 After all, product is also held accountable by engagement metrics similar to Weekly Active Tokens and Time to First Hello World (which product messaging and onboarding experience can have a large impact on).

 Any new program needs to have the right metrics that guides the mission and goals of the program.
 Developer relations teams are not immune to accountability.
-Yet, the limited operational history of developer relations teams have created a ad hoc system of borrowed metrics from other departments based on where the DevRel budget comes from.
+Yet, the limited operational history of developer relations teams have created an ad hoc system of borrowed metrics from other departments based on where the DevRel budget comes from.
 Creating product metrics like Weekly Active Tokens ensure DevRel is aligned with helping developers engaging with and finding value in a new API or platform.

 Moesif is the leading API Analytics service for API platforms.